Getting to Know Allah

 The Table Is Set

-The longest surah about what a believer can and cannot eat, dining etiquette and what he should do before partaking of Allah's edible bounty is appropriately titled The Table.
+The longest surah about dining etiquette and what a believer can and cannot eat of Allah's edible bounty is appropriately titled The Table.

 In the Name of Allah,